 Who are we regulated by?

-The University is regulated by The Higher Education Funding Council for England (HEFCE), which regulates all of the institutions that it funds.
-HEFCE has a duty to ensure that the University complies with charity law and meets its legal obligations in exercising control and management of the administration of the University.
+The University is regulated by The Office for Students (OfS), which regulates all of the institutions that it funds.
+The OfS has a duty to ensure that the University complies with charity law and meets its legal obligations in exercising control and management of the administration of the University.

 The University is registered with the Fundraising Register to demonstrate its commitment to ensuring all fundraising practices are legal, open, honest and respectful.
 The standards for fundraising are set out in the Code of Fundraising Practice.

 The charitable purpose of the University is the advancement of education, which involves sustaining and promoting teaching, learning and original research.

 The members of the Board of Governors are the University's trustees.
 Find out more about